 Significance Determination

 The No Project Alternative would not result in construction effects on special-status fish or aquatic biological resources because no new Project facilities would be built.
-There would be no impact.
+There would be no construction impacts on state and federally-listed species or their critical habitats, or other special-status species and species of management concern and their aquatic habitats special-status fish species.

 Alternatives 1, 2, and 3